Ludophilia/Minishell/docs/parser.md

 	- bash: syntax error near unexpected token `1' (interpreted roughly as `</dev/random head -c 40 > > >`) (1> 2> Should not be managed so it's
 	not really an error in my case...)
-	- error code: 2
+	- exit status: 2

 - `printf "GODDAMN!" >outfile1 >outfile2 >outfile3`
 	- GODDAMN! is written to outfile3
 	- outfile1 is created (is needed) but nothing is written to it.
 	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 - `printf "GODDAMN!" >outfile1>outfile2>outfile3`
 	- GODDAMN! is written to outfile3
 	- outfile1 is created (is needed) but nothing is written to it.
 	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0
+	- exit status: 0

 ##### Errors (> outfile)

 - `>`
 	- bash: syntax error near unexpected token `newline'
-	- error code: 2
+	- exit status: 2

 - `> > >`
 	- bash: syntax error near unexpected token `>' (the second one)
-	- error code: 2
+	- exit status: 2

 - `> > > >four`
 	- bash: syntax error near unexpected token `>' (the second one)
 	- four is NOT created / truncated
-	- error code: 2
+	- exit status: 2

 - `> >outfile echo rofl`
 	- bash: syntax error near unexpected token `>' (the second one)
-	- error code: 2
+	- exit status: 2
 	- outfile is NOT created / truncated

 - `>""`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1

 - `>''`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1

 - `> forbidden` (a file with no permission)
 	- bash: forbidden: Permission denied
-	- error code: 1
+	- exit status: 1

 - `>lol > ''`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- lol has been created / truncated

 - `echo salut > '' >two`
 	- bash: : No such file or directory
-	- error code: 1
+	- exit status: 1
 	- two is NOT created / truncated, seems the logic stopped after the parsing error.
 	- NOTHING is written to two, seems the logic stopped after the